-Admittedly, I haven’t been one to appreciate the art of shopping second-hand, or wait, is it called thrifting now?
+Admittedly, I haven’t been one to appreciate the art of shopping second-hand.

 The thought of buying something used was always a little off-putting to me.